 For this reason the numbered dial is not fixed but moves to accommodate your position in the timezone and natural changes in the Suns postion throughout the year so the sun hand continues to point to the correct mean time we know as correct local time.

-The Sun Image moves to the end of the hand during the peak of the Summer months and returns to a low point on the hand in Winter by following the green circle of the Earths Ecliptic set as the difference in the Earths tilt to its orbit around the Sun.
+The Sun Image moves to the end of the hand during the peak of the Summer months and returns to a low point on the hand in Winter by following the green circle of the Earths Ecliptic, set as the difference in the Earths tilt to its orbit around the Sun.
 Moving the Sun from the blue outer circle of the Tropic of Capricorn to the blue inner circle of the Tropic of Cancer.
-The red circle between is the Equator the Sun crosses during Spring and Autumn.
+The red circle in between is the Equator the Sun crosses during Spring and Autumn.

 The Green Ecliptic ring is divided into 12 equal sections labeled with the signs of the Zodiac.
 In modern Astronomy Aries is the first 30deg arc or 0 to 2 hour of Right Ascension(RA) around the Celestial Equator with Pisces as the last 30deg of arc or 22 to 24 hour of Right Ascension(RA).
 The 0 point is set by the Suns position on the Celestial Sphere when the Sun crosses the March equinox on the Earths Equator.
 This fixes the Zodiac ring to the Earths seasons before being projected out as a way to pin point objects in the night sky.
 This is fine over small time periods but axial precession of Earths poles will see them circle the stars over 26,000 years adding drift to the stars recorded positions.